View William Jones's Obituary on knoxnews.com and share memories

 |

-The family wishes to thank Dr. Holmes and the employees of Fresenius Dialysis in Powell for their excellent care during Bill's twelve years in their care.

-The family will receive friends from 5:00 - 7:00 pm on Wednesday, January 1 at Rose Mortuary Mann Heritage Chapel.
-The Funeral Service will be held on Thursday, January 2 at East Tennessee State Veterans Cemetery, Gov. John Sevier Hwy at 11:30 am.

-In lieu of flowers, memorials may be made to the Kidney Foundation of East TN, PO Box 22072, Knoxville, TN 37933.
-Online condolences may be extended at www.rosemortuary.com
+In lieu of flowers, donations in Bill's memory may be made to the Salvation Army, P.O.
+Box 669, Knoxville, TN 37901.